 The new Contura benefits from a furniture architecture that has been developed exclusively for the luxury class.
 A real feel-good atmosphere thanks to high-quality materials and first-class workmanship create the basis for travelling in style.
 Glossy wall units with high-grade wood appearances and broad chrome inlays testify even at first glance to the Contura’s premium-class aspirations.
 A lavish abundance of chrome elements can also be found in the base units, the bed panels on the back wall and in a host of other details.
 The otherwise matt surfaces of the furniture, as well as the work surfaces, furniture side panels and wall elements which are designed in light cream shades, stand in visually appealing contrast.

 The living room is dominated, depending on the floor plan, by two luxurious longitudinal sofas or a classic L-shaped seating group with fleecy cushions instead of the classic back upholstery featuring the Contura’s lounge character.
-In the driver’s cab itself, the comfortable seat offers luxurious travelling comfort with its optional heated seating, lordosis support and electric height adjustment functions.
 A heated windscreen and sound system are both among the other upgrade options.